theocerutti/MyWorld/README.md

 ## My_World

-My_World is a complete map editor using an isometric view. (vertex) Using brushes you can create your own map and save it. (saved in map directory)
+My_World is a complete map editor using an isometric view. (vertex).
+Using brushes you can create your own map and save it. (saved in map directory).

-Control in the map editor:
+The map generation is made with Perlin noise algorithm (https://en.wikipedia.org/wiki/Perlin_noise).

+## Control / Shortcut:

 N: erase map
 M: regenerate map